 (vi) there are no suits, proceedings, judgments, rulings, or orders by or before any court or any Governmental Authority that materially adversely affect its ability to perform this Agreement; and

-(vii) its performance under this Agreement will be in compliance in all material respects with all applicable federal, state and local laws, regulations, ordinances, and orders.
+(vii) its performance under this Agreement will be in compliance in all material respects with all applicable federal, state, and local laws, regulations, ordinances, and orders.

 6.2 No Other Representations and Warranties.
 Each Party acknowledges that it has entered into this Agreement based solely upon the express representations and warranties set forth in this Agreement.